×

 What are Protein Rich Foods?

-We all know that protein are the building blocks of our body and has a variety of benefits like muscle building and repair, in creases muscle strength, helps in boosting metabolism and maintains weight loss.
+We all know that protein is the building block of our body and has a variety of benefits like muscle building and repair, increased muscle strength, helps in boosting metabolism and maintaining weight loss.

 How much Protein does one need?

 The Recommended Dietary Allowance (RDA) for protein is a modest 0.8 grams of protein per kilogram of body weight.
-This is the amount of a protein you need to meet your basic nutritional requirements.
-Not getting enough protein can affect ones health and body composition.
-Protein levels are also dependent of factors like age, weight loss, muscle building and level of activity one does.
+This is the amount of protein you need to meet your basic nutritional requirements.
+Not getting enough protein can affect one's health and body composition.
+Protein levels are also dependent on factors like age, weight loss, muscle building and level of activity one does.

 Protein Rich Foods

-Here are the list of five Healthy Protein rich Foods, which are easily available:
+Here is the list of five Healthy Protein-rich Foods, that are easily available:

 • Cottage Cheese: